pfdubois/BridgeBidding/source/MajorOpenings.rst

 .. _Jacoby2NT:

 .. index::
+   !single: Jacoby 2NT
-   pair: convention; Jacoby 2NT
+   single: convention; Jacoby 2NT
-   pair: 2NT; Jacoby, Jordan
+   single: 2N; Jacoby 2NT response
+   see: J2NT; Jacoby 2NT

 In response to a major opening, and in the absence of any interference, a bid of 2N is called Jacoby 2NT.
 It is alerted as a game-forcing raise with